wizardwerdna/mock_constants/README.md

 ## Usage

-Blistering fast tests of framework software is possible when portions of code can be tested in isolation of the framework.
+Blistering fast tests of framework software is possible when portions of code can be tested in isolation of frameworks, such as Rails, and other dependencies.
+Advocates such as Gary Bernhard, Corey Haines and others have convinced me of the virtues of this approach, and the sheer joy and productivity of TDD when test results appear almost as soon as you hit the key to initiate them.

-However, tests often require "mocking" constants from the framework, such as "ActiveRecord" which creates problems when the fast tests are joined of a suite including full framework testing.
-This Gem facilitates the installation and removal of constants for isolation tests.
+However, isolation testing may require some doubles, creation or modification of the values for global constants from the framework or dependency, such as "ActiveRecord," and its progeny.
+This can create problems when fast tests are joined as part of a test suite including tests requiring full framework testing.

+This Gem facilitates the installation, modification and removal of constants for isolation tests.
 For example, consider the following minitest spec:

     describe PasswordResetService do
       subject{PasswordResetService.new}